 The interior section of the helmet is usually made from layers of hard polystyrene and foam that absorb the force of impact, help the helmet meld to the shape of the user’s head and keep them warm.

-Some would even argue that skiers and boarders wearing helmets are more likely to ride faster down the slope due to a sense of security provided by the helmet.
 One thing is for sure, if you are wearing a helmet and you crash on snow at low speeds, (or someone else crashes into you) you are far less likely to sustain a head injury.
 The benefits of a quality helmet surely outweigh the negatives: your head will stay warm, your goggles will stay on your head and you can feel more confident on the snow.